neondatabase/website/content/docs/serverless/serverless-driver.md

 ### Issue multiple queries with the transaction() function

-The `neon(...)` function also supports issuing multiple queries at once in a single, non-interactive transaction using the `transaction()` function, which is exposed as a property of the query function.
-For example:
+The `transaction(queriesOrFn, options)` function is exposed as a property on the query function.
+It allows multiple queries to be executed within a single, non-interactive transaction.

+The first argument to `transaction(), queriesOrFn`, is either an array of queries or a non-async function that receives a query function as its argument and returns an array of queries.

+The array-of-queries case looks like this:

 ```javascript
 import { neon } from '@neondatabase/serverless';